As of 4.30 pm July 22, the Fall 21 course is full (including the waitlist).

 Q: If I am a full-time student, how do I balance this class with my other classes?

-A: Treat this class as a 4 credit hour UNC course (class + lab).
+A: Treat this class as a minimum 4 credit hour UNC course (class + lab).
 Add that to your normal semester workload in order to see if you go above the overload threshold (18 credit hours).
 This course is Pass/Fail, but you need to maintain an 80% cumulative average throughout the class in order to stay enrolled.
 This course does not count towards University graduation requirements and is not printed on your transcript.

 Q: What is the course schedule?